ahbji/filament/tools/beamsplitter/README.md

 - If the default value of a field is a vector, it must be in the form: `{ x, y, z }`.
 - There must be no string literals that contain keywords.

-### Magic Strings
+### Custom Flags

+Backend-specific directives in the form `%codegen_*foo*%` are called *custom flags*.

-If the comment for a struct field contains the string `%codegen_skip_json%`, then the field is skipped when generating JSON serialization code.
+- If the comment for a struct field contains the string `%codegen_skip_json%`, then the field is skipped when generating JSON serialization code.

-If the comment for a struct field contains the string `%codegen_skip_javascript%`, then the field is skipped when generating JavaScript and TypeScript bindings.
+- If the comment for a struct field contains the string `%codegen_skip_javascript%`, then the field is skipped when generating JavaScript and TypeScript bindings.
+- If the comment for a struct field contains the string `%codegen_java_flatten%`, then it must have a custom type in C++ which gets flattened into the parent struct for Java.
+- If the comment for a struct field contains the string `%codegen_java_float%`, then it will be forced to have a `float` representation in Java.
+The handwritten JNI code needs to convert it to the appropriate C++ type.

 ### Input Files